leta199/Guess-Again/README.md

 1) This function has the arguments: play1, play2, play3 that represents the input the user enters.
 2) We then define our total possible play which are the numbers from the sequence 1 to 10 in the list `plays`.
-3) We then store these plays in the list `player1` and calculate its average `player1_avg` which is the avergae score of the end user-entered plays (guesses).
+3) We then store these plays in the list `player1` and calculate its average `player1_avg` which is the average score of the end user-entered plays (guesses).

 **For loop**
 We create a for loop that will run for 3 iterations and select a number from the sequence of 1 to 10 for what the program (player2) will use as its guesses.